Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 Node RED, node red is a basic building block of a flow, 'Nodes are triggered by either receiving a message from the previous node in a flow, or by waiting for some external event', overseen at, (Anon. n.d.)

-The flkow represents as a tab within the workspace
+The flow represents as a tab within the workspace

+Key concepts include, configuration node, flow, context, message, subflow, wire, palette, workspace, and sidebar

+The configuration node in which holds onto reusable configurations

+Context is a designated place where information can be stored

+The message concept is very simple, it is what passes through the flow between the node

+The wire connect the node and conveys the in what way the messages are being passed through

+The subflow is the total collection of nodes taht can then be used in a sinmgle workspace

 ## Exercises and results